About the Laboratory of Particle Physics

 Our special know-how in detector construction, electronics and chip design is used for experiments at PSI, the CMS experiment at CERN, as well as in many applications and spin-offs of particle physics at PSI and worldwide.

-The LTP trains electronics technicians and supervises many bachelor's, master's and doctoral theses.
-Members of the laboratory teach at the ETH and the University of Zurich.
-The LTP runs the prestigious Zuoz Summer School of Particle Physics every 2 years and the respected international PSI20xx conference every 3 years.
+The LTP trains electronics technicians and supervises many bachelor, master and doctoral theses.
+Members of the laboratory teach at the ETH Zurich, the University of Zurich and the University of Pisa.
+The LTP runs the Zuoz Summer School of Particle Physics every 2 years and the organizes the international PSI20xx workshop every 3 years.